Mint Sunlight Guide: How Much Sun Do Mint Plants Need?

 B) Rich loamy soil with compost appeals, but avoid thicker clay-heavy beds retaining excess moisture.
 Peppermint is one mint tolerating soggy feet more forgivingly if drainage is subpar initially.

-C) Container planting allows perfect soil control plus mobility.
+C) Container planting like this mint topiary allows perfect soil control plus mobility.
 But drainage holes prove mandatory at the base and monitor soil moisture levels diligently since pots dry out fastest.
 Aim for consistently damp but never saturated mint roots by watering vigilantly.

 Whether planting outdoors or in containers, match needs between available ambient light, and the specific mint variety chosen, and prepare the ideal fertile yet free-draining base that suits.
 Then enjoy explosively vigorous growth from proper planning for years of abundant flavorful leaves at the ready for both palate and nose through purposeful provisioning at planting time!